juriad/advent2023/README.md

 I wanted to read the input only once, which meant that I needed to simulate both parts at the same time.
 Some errors were caused by interval artithmetics.

+## Day 6 - K(ona)

+Very terse language where you feel great accomplishment after writing few characters and it works.
+It rarely works on the first attemp.
+The error messages are pretty bad in comparison to APL/BQN.

+This task was perfect for an array based languages that has been on my list for a while.
+I found a mathematical solution which could be doable with a pencil on a paper.
+The second part surprised me; I guessed something with maximizing distance.

 # Lists

 ## Language pool